cheddarfox/wtfb-dev-tools/README.md

 ## Acknowledgments

 - Created by the WTFB development team
-- Special thanks to Auggie, our ARCHitect-in-the-IDE
+- Special thanks to Auggie, our ARCH-nIDE (ARCHitect-in-the-IDE)